Stocks in The Future

 Next steps

-1. Come up with AssessmentMetrics monitor that is user friendly for youth and captures the grade monitoring achievement progress.
+1. Came up with AssessmentMetrics monitor that is user friendly for youth and captures the grade monitoring achievement progress.

-2. Integrate more live updates from news on a subpage or supplemental portal to support youthfulness of user experince for users.
+3. Integrated more live updates from news on a subpage or supplemental portal to support youthfulness of user experience for users.

 Good ideas for next steps: